-Lincoln meets the third Monday of every month at Harvest Community Church, Reeds.
+Lincoln meets the third Monday, 6:30 p.m. at Harvest Community Church, Reeds.

 Mt.
-Moriah meets the second Thursday of every month at Mt.
+Moriah meets the second Thursday at Mt.
 Moriah Methodist Church, north of Carthage.

-Pleasant Valley Pioneers meets the second Monday at the 4-H small exhibit building, Municipal Park, Carthage.
+Pleasant Valley Pioneers meets the second Monday, 6:30 p.m. at the small Exhibit Building, Municipal Park, Carthage.

-Sarcoxie Chiefs meet the second Monday of every month at the Gene Taylor Community Building, Sarcoxie.
+Sarcoxie Chiefs meets the second Monday at the Gene Taylor Community Building, Sarcoxie.

-Spring River meets the second Sunday of every month at Pleasant Hill United Methodist Church, Webb City.
+Spring River meets the second Sunday, 4 p.m. at Pleasant Hill United Methodist Church, Webb City.

 Jasper County 4-H Parent's Association officers

-Fair Board Representative — Sarah Calvin and Melissa Gilbreath
+Fair Board Representative — Shannah Cassatt and Dalton Farmer

 4-H clubs are open to ages 8 to 18.
 Clubs meet monthly for group activities and club business.
 Each club elects officers and has an approved adult leader who supervises club activities.
 Club members also enroll in projects in their areas of interest.